DaniRuizPerez/Algorithms/Fibonacci/README.md

-Fibonacci implementations running time empyrical study
+Fibonacci implementations running time empirical study
 ============

-This is an empyrical study of the running time of different Fibonacci implenentations that I developed for the Algorithms course in my sophomore year of my BS in computer science at UDC (Spain).
+This is an empirical study of the running time of different Fibonacci implementations that I developed for the Algorithms course in my sophomore year of my BS in computer science at UDC (Spain).
 Implemented are the naive recursive version (fib1), the iterative version (fib2) and a more efficient version (fib3)